FirebaseExtended/experimental-extensions/firestore-tos-extension/POSTINSTALL.md

 1. Click **Add User** to add a test user, then copy the test user's UID to your clipboard.

-2. Access the user through any of the authetication methods.
+2. Access the user through any of the authentication methods.

 ```js
    // v9